SPAWN

 Parameters

-Add values to pass to the child script.
-Enter up to nine values, one per line in the editor window.
+To change the names, add new names for each parameter you want to send to the spawned or child script.
+Enter up to nine variable names, one per line.
+Variable names do not have to match the name of the corresponding variable used in the spawned script, but they should be meaningful.
 These values are passed as parameter variables p1 - p9.

 Result Branch Conditions